-If you have a tree enquiry relating to a Tree Preservation Order (TPO), conservation areas or trees on development sites, please contact your local planning authority.
+If you have a tree enquiry relating to a Tree Preservation Order (TPO), conservation areas or trees on development sites, please contact your district council:

 Buses are an important part of Kent’s transport network.
 Under the Highways Act, property owners have a responsibility to keep vegetation on their property under control, to ensure safe passageway for buses and other vehicles.

 You can help by watering new trees during dry weather.
 A couple of buckets of water once a week will make a difference.

 If you mow grass verges please be careful when cutting around trees.
 Any damage to the bark will reduce the life of the tree.